magictm/strapi-plugin-ipx/README.md

 ## Motivation

-This plugin is an extension of https://github.com/Barelydead/strapi-plugin-populate-deep created by @Barelydead.
-Due to the lack of development of the plugin, I decided to extend the plugin with some features I need and share it with the community.
+This plugin was originally created in https://github.com/strapi-community/strapi-plugin-local-image-sharp.
+Due to lack of maintenance, I decided to create a new plugin with the same functionality and more features.

+## 📦 Features

+- **Image Processing**: Resize, crop, and optimize images on the fly.
+- **Cache**: Cache processed images for faster loading times.
+- **Custom Paths**: Define custom paths for ipx to listen on.
+- **Configuration**: Configure cache directory, cache duration, and more.
+- [] **TODO: Debug Mode**: Enable detailed logs for debugging purposes.
+- [] **TODO: Delete Cache**: Delete cache files on demand or automatically.

 ## 💻 Install